klangenf/earth_523/README.md

 This folder includes notes and files from git and RMarkdown workshop.

-I'm suppose to make two more changes to this file.
+I'm suppose to make one more changes to this file.